scramjetorg/platform-pico-development/README.md

 Install [USBIPd](https://github.com/dorssel/usbipd-win/), windows software for sharing locally connected USB devices to other machines, including Hyper-V guests and WSL2.

 ```
-# usbipd bind --force --hardware-id 2e8a:000a
 # usbipd bind --force --hardware-id 2e8a:000c
 ```

 > [!NOTE]
-> * Raspberry Pi Pico is reported by system as device with hardware ID `2e8a:000a`.
-> *  Raspberry Pi Debug Probe probe is reported by system as device with hardware ID `2e8a:000c`.
+> Raspberry Pi Debug Probe probe is reported by system as device with hardware ID `2e8a:000c`.
+>

 ### On Ubuntu
 Install required packages